SitecorePowerShell/Book/working_with_sitecore_items.md

 ## Get the Item by path

-**Example:** The following example will retrieve the item based on the Sitecore path.
+**Example:** The following will retrieve the item based on the Sitecore path.

 ```powershell
 PS master:\>Get-Item -Path master:\content\home